Update (04/26): New deals are live for the Galaxy S9 and Galaxy S9 Plus on the official Samsung store. Check them out below!

 Sprint is selling the S9 for $33.00 per month with $0 down and Sprint Flex 18-month lease (SRP: $792), and Galaxy S9 Plus priced at $38.00 per month with $0 down and Sprint Flex 18-month lease (SRP: $912).
 Both phones are available in Sprint stores as well as Sprint’s no-contract subsidiary, Boost Mobile.

 Xfinity Mobile is offering the Galaxy S9 from $30.00 per month for 24 months, while the Galaxy S9 Plus comes in at $35.oo per month for 24 months.
-For a limited time, buyers who purchase a Samsung phone from Xfinity Mobile and activate a new line of service will also get a $250 Visa prepaid card.
+For a limited time, new customers on an Unlimited plan can also get up to $200 off (details here).

 Samsung Galaxy S9 and Galaxy S9 Plus other deals